ISISComputingGroup/ibex_developers_manual/Adding-new-modules.md

     git checkout master

-and create readme.md to say where we got the code originally from, and also .gitignore and .gitattributes
+and create readme.md to say where we got the code originally from.
+You can also add an initial .gitattributes and .gitignore

 ## Adding module as submodule

 create a directory root for the submodule

     cd EPICS/support
     mkdir danfysikMps8000
     git add danfysikMps8000